apache/arrow/docs/source/python/extending_types.rst

 For example, we could define a custom rational type for fractions which can be represented as a pair of integers::

-    import pyarrow as pa
-    import pyarrow.types as pt

     class RationalType(pa.ExtensionType):

         def __init__(self):